cbrown5/remixsiar/readme.md

 - click clone or download (scroll up and you will see the green button)
 - download the zip archive and unzip it.
 - Open R
-- Run ` install.packages("C:/Documents/remixsiar", repos = NULL, type = "source")` using whatever local path if appropriate.
+- Run ` install.packages("C:/Documents/remixsiar", repos = NULL, type = "source")` using whatever local path is appropriate.

 To get help on using the package from within R:
 `library("remixsiar")`